Telephone numbers in Hong Kong

 Telephone numbers in Hong Kong are mostly eight-digit.
 Fixed land line numbers start with 2 or 3, mobile (cellular) phone numbers with 4, 5, 6, 7, 8, or 9, pager numbers with 7 and forwarding service with 8.
 Since the end of 1989, there have been no area codes within Hong Kong.

-The telephone number for emergency services – Police, Fire Service and Ambulance – is 999 for all telephone lines.
+The telephone number for emergency services – Police, Fire Services and Ambulance – is 999 for all telephone lines.
 These numbers can also be used for mobile and other users: